-When former Minneapolis police officer Derek Chauvin goes on trial Monday for the May 25 killing of George Floyd, he will face three charges: second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+Jury deliberations have begun after the conclusion of closing arguments Monday in the murder trial of former Minneapolis police officer Derek Chauvin related to the May 25, 2020, killing of George Floyd in south Minneapolis.
+Chauvin faces three charges: second-degree unintentional murder, third-degree murder and second-degree manslaughter.
 Here's what you need to know about the charges and what prosecutors must prove in order to convict Chauvin.

 What is second-degree unintentional murder?

-For a conviction of second-degree unintentional murder, the state's prosecutors will have to show beyond a reasonable doubt that Chauvin caused Floyd's death while assaulting him.
-This is the most serious charge and carries a presumed sentence in this case of 10 3⁄4 years to 15 years, according to state sentencing guidelines.
+For a conviction of second-degree unintentional murder, the state's prosecutors must show beyond a reasonable doubt that Chauvin caused Floyd's death while assaulting him.
+This is the most serious charge and carries a presumed sentence in this case of 12 1⁄2 years, according to state sentencing guidelines.
+However, prosecutors have said they plan to seek an aggravated sentence for Chauvin above recommended guidelines because of the "particular cruelty" shown to Floyd.

 What will not be an issue: whether Chauvin intended to kill Floyd.
 None of the charges require prosecutors to prove the former officer was trying to kill him.